sbarriosp/WebCalculatorJs/README.md

 # WebCalculatorJs
-That project has created with educational purposes.
+This project has created with educational purposes.
 Additionaly I followed a Youtube tutorial.
 You can follow this link to see the result!: https://sbarriosp.github.io/WebCalculatorJs/